kevinnadar22/URL-Shortener-V2/README.md

 * `CHANNELS`: Set True if you want channels to be available for converting
 * `CHANNEL_ID`: Your channel list to convert posts.
 Seperate channels list by space
 * `FORWARD_MESSAGE`: Set True if you want forwarded posts to be converted in your channels
 * `LINK_BYPASS`: Enter True if you want to Bypass Shortener Website Links.
 Default is False.
-Available websites: droplink.co. _Note_: **Entering True means every link will atleast take upto 6 seconds to bypass.
+Available websites: droplink.co.
+Note: Entering True means every link will atleast take upto 6 seconds to bypass.
 So enable accordingly.
-Only Links of available website will be bypassed.**
+Only Links of available website will be bypassed.
 * `USERNAME`: Your Channel username without @ to replace other usernames in posts

 ### Extra Variables